HexHive/OSTEP-slides/21-locking.md

 # Race conditions

-* Concurrent execution leads race conditions
+* Concurrent execution leads to race conditions
     * Access to shared data must be mediated
 * **Critical section:** part of code that accesses shared data
 * **Mutual exclusion:** only one process is allowed to execute critical section at any point in time
 * **Atomicity:** critical section executes as an uninterruptible block

-A **mechanism** to achieve this behavior is through locking.
+A **mechanism** to achieve atomicity is through locking.

 ---